-Introducing the Innovation Solution Protocol (InnovationSP): based on an unbiased, credible measure of innovation progress, and on next-step protocol that offers dead-end free innovation pathway.
+Introducing the Innovation Solution Protocol (InnovationSP): based on an unbiased, credible measure of innovation progress, and on next-step procedure that offers dead-end-free innovation pathway.

 Serving innovators, their underwriters, and their beneficiaries to allocate resources better.